1. Vacuuming large debris through skimmer without using a leaf trap.

 Try dipping a couple of leaves off the bottom of your pool with a leaf skimmer on your pole.
 Very difficult!

 Our advice...get a leaf rake instead of a leaf skimmer.
 The leaf rake is the one with the red frame and the black net in the photo.
 Don't buy the cheap one!
 You get the quality you pay for.
-Give us a call at 918-622-4400 to buy the leaf rake all of our service techs use.
-It is the most durable one we know of!
+Click the ad below to get an excellent deal on the high quality Red Baron leaf rake that our service techs use.
+It is the most durable one on the market!